department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - Died on or after November 1, 1990, **or**
 - Was buried in an unmarked grave and served before September 7, 1980, **or**
 - Was buried in an unmarked grave and served for 24 months or longer, or died while on active duty (including training) after September 7, 1980
+- An eligible spouse or other family member buried in a national cemetery, state/tribal Veterans cemetery, military post cemetery, or military base cemetery<br>
+**Note**: Spouses and dependents buried in a private cemetery aren't eligible for these memorial items.

 **Note:** An eligible spouse or other family member buried in a national cemetery, state or tribal Veterans cemetery, military post cemetery, or military base cemetery may also be eligible for these memorial items.